 - Vehicles stopped solely for the purpose of picking up or setting down passengers in accordance with relevant regulations

 The council normally requires a minimum of three working days notice to process applications, as on most occasions the need for a dispensation or suspension can be anticipated.
 In certain circumstances dispensation may be granted earlier than this, but this will be at the discretion of the council.

 The length of the dispensation or suspension will be advised at the time of issue but will normally not last longer than seven days.
 Extensions for longer periods will be considered on an individual basis.

 If, in the opinion of an officer of the council or a parking attendant, a vehicle is parked in contravention, has dispensation but is not being used as an integral part of the works or task in progress, a Penalty Charge Notice may be issued.

 At the present time there is no charge for a dispensation however any suspension of a charged parking bay will incur a cost of £9 per day, per bay as well as a one off £10 admin charge to cover the administration cost and the loss of revenue.

 Please complete the online form below.

 Once your application has been processed we'll let you know if it has been approved or rejected.
-If approved you will be emailed a permit that will need to be printed and displayed on the vehicle(s) for which the dispensation (or bay suspension) has been agreed.
+If approved you will be emailed to notify you that your details have been added to our system and a virtual permit created.